ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 - The regular [icosahedron](https://en.wikipedia.org/wiki/Regular_icosahedron) is a $5$-design.
 - The regular [dodecahedron](https://en.wikipedia.org/wiki/Regular_dodecahedron) is a $5$-design.

-For practice, let's us compute the average of two functions using different spherical designs.
+For practice, let's compute the average of two functions using different spherical designs.
 Given there are duplicate designs of same strength, we will choose representative $3$- and $5$-designs.